 3. ECONOMICS: to quantify the costs and benefits of hypothetical changes in ecosystem management to alleviate I/Se/Zn deficiency in Malawi.
 Existing data was integrated and new scenarios simulated.
 Expert assumptions, amenable to downstream testing were used where data was lacking.

 4. IMPACT: to formulate strategies so that effects of "spatially-informed" changes to ecosystem management on I/Se/Zn status and intake can be tested.
-These strategies will inform the downstream RCG and could include detailed experiments with specific human-health end-points through to national scale monitoring.
+These strategies will inform the downstream Research Consortium Grant and could include detailed experiments with specific human-health end-points through to national scale monitoring.

-RCG activities were developed alongside a full Impact Plan which included national and regional capacity building in training, R&D and monitoring.
+Research Consortium Grant activities were developed alongside a full Impact Plan which included national and regional capacity building in training, research and development, and monitoring.
 Sub-Saharan Africa faces widespread nutritional insecurity including chronic mineral/trace element malnutrition.
 Even when crop yields were good, trace element malnutrition caused diseases and cognitive and growth retardation, especially in children, and constrained regional economic growth.
 Iodine (I), selenium (Se) and zinc (Zn) deficiencies were especially widespread in sub-Saharan Africa, in part due to soil chemistry and subsistence-based agro-ecosystems.
 The provision of trace elements to human diets via crops was a fundamental terrestrial ecosystem service.
 Poor management, and environmental or socio-economic change, could compromise this service.